Complete Beginners Guide to Collecting Bobbleheads

 Bobbleheads are issued for a variety of reasons, but are normally made to celebrate a popular subject, player, mascot or milestone.
 While it can be difficult to predict which will be the most valuable, it is safe to assume that the most popular subjects tend to draw the most interest and the most value.
 This is especially true if it marks a significant moment, like the player's first bobblehead as a pro, or their induction into the Hall of Fame.
 There can also be signed versions, variants or versions that include a relic, like infield dirt or a jersey piece.

 Bobbleheads are not limited to just athletes or sporting events.
 Basically, if you can think of a subject, there is likely a bobblehead available.
+One of the most popular mainstream options, Funko Pop! figures are technically bobbleheads.
 You can even have a custom figure made for yourself.

 When it comes to collecting bobbleheads, there are few terms that are important to know when shopping or researching online: